tkbtkysms/VisGC/README.md

 ## Transforming your spreadsheet table into the latex's tabular.

 Select the table that you want to transform into the latex's table and click addon>VisGC>TblToTex.
-Then open the popup window displaying the transformation result.
+Then get the transformation result in the popup window.